IntentArchitect/Intent.Modules.Importers/Modules/Intent.MetadataSynchronizer.Json.CLI/README.md

 # Intent JSON Metadata Synchronizer

-The Intent JSON Metadata Synchronizer CLI tool can be used to synchronize an object graph in a JSON file into an Intent Architect Document DB Domain Package.
+The Intent JSON Metadata Synchronizer CLI tool can be used to synchronize an object graph in a JSON file into an Intent Architect package within any supported designer.
+It supports importing into various Intent Architect specialization types, making it suitable for a wide range of domain modeling scenarios, including traditional domain models and integration events.

-This can be useful for doing most, if not all, the work of capturing a pre-existing a JSON document's object graph in the Domain designer for when you are using a Document store as your persistence.
+The tool supports configurable specialization types and profiles, allowing you to import JSON data into custom Intent Architect element types tailored to the selected profile and target package.
+For example, the "DomainDocumentDB" profile targets domain-related specializations (e.g., classes and attributes), while "EventingMessages" targets event-related types (e.g., messages and properties).

 ## Pre-requisites